thorathome/Energy-Meter/README.md

     calculates Watt-Hours for each channel, and
     Serial.prints out the values for each channel in a formatted table.

-    It does nothing more, nothinbg less.
+    It does nothing more, nothing less.

     You have my permission to use this code free of charge. https://github.com/thorathome/Energy-Meter/blob/main/Energy_Meter_Basic_Setup